BlueBrain/BlueBrainHeadModels/README.md

 ## Input data

-This pipeline aligns the NeuroRat model (https://itis.swiss/virtual-population/animal-models/animals/neurorat/) to the Paxinos Watson atlas.
+This pipeline aligns the  ViZOO NeuroRat (150g) model V4.0 (DOI: 10.13099/VIP91106-04-1, https://itis.swiss/virtual-population/animal-models/animals/neurorat/) to the Paxinos Watson atlas.
 In intermediate steps, it uses the SIGMA atlas (https://www.nitrc.org/projects/sigma_template) and the Waxholm Atlas (https://www.nitrc.org/projects/whs-sd-atlas).

 All input data can be downloaded from 10.5281/zenodo.10926947 and should be saved to the *data* folder before beginning the workflow.